TheWation/CiCeSandbox/README.md

 Review output: After submitting the input, the server will return the output of the command or code that was executed.
 Review the output to see if there are any vulnerabilities or errors in the input.

 Note: This application is intended for educational purposes only and should not be used for malicious purposes.
 It is designed to help developers and security professionals learn about common vulnerabilities and how to protect against them.
 Users should be aware that executing arbitrary code or commands on a server can be dangerous and can result in security vulnerabilities.

+`/rce/execute/{code}`: This endpoint accepts a string of Python code from the client and executes it using the exec() function.
+This can be used to test for code execution vulnerabilities, where an attacker can craft input that will be executed as code on the system.

+`/rce/break/{firstname}`: This endpoint accepts a string from the client and executes it as Python code using the exec() function.
+The code sets a variable named user_name to a string that contains the client's input.
+This can be used to test for code injection vulnerabilities, where an attacker can inject malicious Python code that will be executed in the context of the web application.

+`/ci/ping/blind/{host}`: This endpoint accepts a hostname or IP address from the client and executes a ping command on the system.
+This can be used to test for command injection vulnerabilities, where an attacker can inject malicious commands into the input field to execute arbitrary code on the system.
+The endpoint returns a boolean value indicating whether the ping command was successful.

+`/ci/ping/{host}`: This endpoint accepts a hostname or IP address from the client and executes a ping command on the system.
+This can be used to test for command injection vulnerabilities, where an attacker can inject malicious commands into the input field to execute arbitrary code on the system.
+The endpoint returns the output of the ping command as a string.